 About the Book

-The Jews Should Keep Quiet also shows how FDR’s personal relationship with Rabbi Stephen S. Wise, American Jewry’s foremost leader in the 1930s and 40s, affected American Jewry’s response—and, consequently, the US response—to the Holocaust.
-Medoff details how Roosevelt and his administration pressured a Jewish leader enamored of the president to stifle American Jewish criticism of FDR’s refugee policies.
-Taking into account the challenging political and social climate of the period, he explores the dilemmas faced by the American Jewish community in pressing the president and the administration’s realistic options for rescue action which, if taken, would have saved many lives.
+The Jews Should Keep Quiet further reveals how FDR’s personal relationship with Rabbi Stephen S. Wise, American Jewry’s foremost leader in the 1930s and 1940s, swayed the U.S. response to the Holocaust.
+Documenting how Roosevelt and others pressured Wise to stifle American Jewish criticism of FDR’s policies, Medoff chronicles how and why the American Jewish community largely fell in line with Wise.
+Ultimately Medoff weighs the administration’s realistic options for rescue action, which, if taken, would have saved many lives.